*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 What is deferred action?

 Deferred action is a kind of administrative relief from deportation that has been around a long time.
 Through it, DHS authorizes a non–U.S. citizen to remain in the U.S. temporarily.
-The person may also apply for an employment authorization document (a “work permit”) for the period during which he or she has deferred action.
+The person may also apply for an employment authorization document (a “work permit”) for the period during which they have deferred action.

 Deferred action is granted on a case-by-case basis.
 Even if you meet the requirements outlined below, DHS will still have to decide whether to grant you deferred action.